 Summer School in Bioinformatics & NGS Data Analysis (#NGSchool2018) will be held 16-23 September 2018 in Lublin, Poland.
 In 2018, we'll focus on single molecule real-time (SMRT) sequencing & personalised medicine.
-We'll publish more detailed programme and open registration in May 2018.
-Stay tuned!
+The registration is open now (see below)!
+We'll publish more detailed programme in May 2018, so stay tuned!

 For the first time, we'll organise:

 - hackatons ie. Single molecule real-time sequencing (MinION): from sample to results

 - #OpenScience projects in collaboration with Open Science Foundation

 #NGSchool is a summer school in bioinformatics, aimed at researchers in the early stage of their careers, while being open to strongly motivated applications with any background.
 Our goal is to close the gap in the field of genomics between Western and Central & Eastern Europe, and boost research & development (R&D) in developing countries.
 The upcoming edition - #NGSchool2018: SMRT and personalised medicine will be focused on Single-Molecule Real-Time Sequencing (SMRT) and precision medicine.

 #NGSchool2018 will be attended by 60 participants (40 students and 20 lecturers).
 In the previous editions of the summer school (2016, 2017) we have received 290 applications in total from 42 countries.
 We expect even more applications this year.

 - Stephan Ossowski, IMGAG, Tübingen, DE

 - Paweł Łabaj, MCB, Cracow, PL